sumup-oss/circuit-ui/MIGRATION.md

 ## 🤖 Automated migration

-Some of the changes in this guide can be automated using [`@sumup-oss/eslint-plugin-circuit-ui`](https://circuit.sumup.com/?path=/docs/packages-eslint-plugin-circuit-ui--docs).
-Changes that can be automated are marked with a robot emoji (🤖) and the name of the ESLint rule (e.g. _no-deprecated-props_)
+Some of the changes in this guide can be automated using the [ESLint](https://circuit.sumup.com/?path=/docs/packages-eslint-plugin-circuit-ui--docs) and [Stylelint](https://circuit.sumup.com/?path=/docs/packages-stylelint-plugin-circuit-ui--docs) plugins.
+Changes that can be automated are marked with a robot emoji (🤖) and the name of the rule (e.g. _no-deprecated-props_)

 We encourage you to enable and apply the rules incrementally and review the changes before continuing.
 The rules don't cover all edge cases, so further manual changes might be necessary.
 For example, the ESLint rules only analyze one file at a time, so if a Circuit UI component is wrapped in a styled component in one file and used in another, ESLint won't be able to update its props.